CBeerta/Bliss/README.md

 * Expire of the simplepie cache
 * Sortable Image Gallery
 * Search? (this is probably where i will regret most that i chose not to use a database)
-* Keyboard Nav needs work.
+* Keyboard Navigation needs work.
 We need to make sure a loadNext event loads enough content to allow scrolling to the next item.
 Maybe we can trick with padding here?

 # BUGS

 * It will likely not look good in Internet Explorer or Opera.
-* Fast scrolling causes the page to simply stop reloading.
-* Keyboard Navigation needs more work

 Probably alot more.
 Tested with a couple of feeds, but there are probably alot that don't work correct.